 There’s often a push for legislation that would require homeschooling parents to be certified teachers.
-I think the assumptions behind it are that only certified teachers are capable of teaching children, and that a student’s learning ability is limited by what the teacher knows.
-I want to share through personal examples, scripture, and research, why they aren’t true, and why I’ve begun to think of it as “the miracle of homeschooling.”
+I think the assumption behind it is that only certified teachers are capable of teaching children, and that a student’s learning ability is limited by what the teacher knows.
+I want to share through personal examples, scripture, and research, why those assumptions aren’t true, and why I’ve begun to think of it as “the miracle of homeschooling.”

 We started homeschooling when our son was beginning second grade and continued all the way through to his high school graduation.
 My son, now 22 and a business owner, knows a lot of things that I don’t know.
-I’m using him as an example because our daughter’s skills are more in line with mine and so they don’t illustrate this point as well.
-However, my son’s are very different.
+(I’m using him as an example because our daughter’s skills are more in line with mine and don’t illustrate this point as well.)
 Homeschooling allowed him the time to pursue his own interests, and he taught his self many things.
 As I wrote in “Homeschooling and Entrepreneurship,” early on he demonstrated an aptitude for electronics and technology.
 Here are some examples of things he learned without any help from me:

 - When he was about ten, Hayden showed me a robot he had built and told me about gear ratios.
 He learned that, programming, and many other things by playing with Lego Robotics.

 - He was about eleven when he started taking computers apart.
 By the time he was in his early teens, he had a definite opinion about which brand was superior.
 He also advised me which brand of batteries to buy, and why.